lostjared/lostmasterpiece/README.md

 Included in this project are three makefiles tailored for different environments:

 * For *nix systems
-* For Windows 32-bit
+* For Windows
-* For PlayStation Portable (PSP)
 * Compilation examples:

-For *nix:

-    make -f Makefile

-For Windows:

-    make -f Makefile.win

-For PSP:

-    make -f Makefile.psp

 Please ensure to clean the directory prior to building for a different platform.
-Dependencies: This project requires SDL 1.2.
+Dependencies: This project requires SDL2